oracle/weblogic-kubernetes-operator/docs-source/content/userguide/introduction/architecture.md

 *	A shutdown hook is configured that will execute a script that performs a graceful shutdown of the server.
 This ensures that servers have an opportunity to shut down cleanly before they are killed.

 ### Domain state stored outside Docker images
 The operator expects (and requires) that all state be stored outside of the Docker images that are used to run the domain.
 This means either in a persistent file system, or in a database.
 The WebLogic configuration, that is, the domain directory and the applications directory may come from the Docker image or a persistent volume.
 However, other state, such as file-based persistent stores, and such, must be stored on a persistent volume or in a database.
 All of the containers that are participating in the WebLogic domain use the same image, and take on their personality; that is, which server they execute, at startup time.
-Each pod mounts storage, according to the domain resource, and has access to the state information that it needs to fulfill its role in the domain.
+Each Pod mounts storage, according to the Domain, and has access to the state information that it needs to fulfill its role in the domain.

 It is worth providing some background information on why this approach was adopted, in addition to the fact that this separation is consistent with other existing operators (for other products) and the Kubernetes “cattle, not pets” philosophy when it comes to containers.